Andrea/Portdocs/README.md

 I will leave it here for today because it is less depressing than that some of the other days...

+### 24th July

+so today once again I try to launch the game, knowing full well it wont work but wondering what new and imaginative ways this will fail...
+So I created a new small sample that has a scene with a texureRenderer that after some time (via a script with some coroutines) transitions to another Scene.

+But before that some quirks about working with Xamarin and Visual studio

+* if you are debugging on the device, everytime debugging on Xamarin Studio(from now on XS)  will be faster than VS.
+* if you are trying to debug a refernced assembly on XS good luck that doesn't work
+* if you set some new keybindings, they tend to magically disapear. (i set some similar keybindings to the ones I used on VS and they key reverting to the original XS, this is *very annoying* bug)
+*

+So far I managed the hang not only VS but also XS, going though the errors ....

 # Summary